Wednesday, February 7

 Talk: Challenges of Human-Aware AI Systems

-Abstract: Research in AI suffers from a longstanding ambivalence to humans–swinging as it does, between their replacement and augmentation.
-Now, as AI technologies enter our everyday lives at an ever increasing pace, there is a greater need for AI systems to work synergistically with humans.
-To do this effectively, AI systems must pay more attention to aspects of intelligence that helped humans work with each other–including emotional and social intelligence.
+Abstract: Research in AI suffers from a longstanding ambivalence to humans–swinging as it does between their replacement and augmentation.
+Now, as AI technologies enter our everyday lives at an ever-increasing pace, there is a greater need for AI systems to work synergistically with humans.
+To do this effectively, AI systems must pay more attention to aspects of intelligence that help humans work with each other–including emotional and social intelligence.

 University of Washington

 AAAI-18 Invited Speaker

 Talk: From Naive Physics to Connotation: Learning and Reasoning about the World Using Language